navapbc/template-infra/docs/infra/set-up-network.md

 1. Create a nondefault VPC
 2. Create public subnets for publicly accessible resources such as the application load balancer, private subnets for the application service, and private subnets for the database.
-3. Create a NAT gateway for internet access from the private subnets
-4. Create VPC endpoints for the AWS services needed by ECS Fargate to fetch the container image and log to AWS CloudWatch.
+3. Create VPC endpoints for the AWS services needed by ECS Fargate to fetch the container image and log to AWS CloudWatch.
 If your application has a database, it will also create VPC endpoints for the AWS services needed by the database layer and a security group to contain those VPC endpoints.

 ## Requirements